jmerlemeier/jmerlemeier.github.io/README.md

 3. Know the Structure of the repository.
 ```
 WORKING DIRECTORY------add------>INDEX------commit------>HEAD
-:where files live           :area for staging      :points to recent commit
+:where files live           :area for staging      :points to recent commit "You are here"
 ```
 4. Interact with a file
 ![Life cyle of File with Git](https://blog.udemy.com/wp-content/uploads/2015/08/image006.png)